-We were excited to bring the Volkl 90eight skis into the fold of our testing crew, given how we've enjoyed the Volkl Auras in years past.
-Unfortunately, we were mostly disappointed with this new variation.
-We hoped that they might be a regular-camber version of the Aura, but they're entirely different.
-The regular camber aspect doesn't seem to aid them much either, as it's so subtle.
+We were excited to bring the Volkl 90eight skis into the fold of our testing crew.
+Unfortunately, we were mostly disappointed with this ski.
+We hoped that they might be a regular-camber version of the Volkl Aura that we loved in years past, but they're entirely different.
+The regular camber aspect doesn't seem to aid them much because it's so subtle.
 We felt a distinct catchiness at the end of each turn, and we hypothesized that the factory tune might have been too sharp at the front half of the ski.
 After a re/detune, the issue was mitigated, but we never fell in love with them.
 They require intense precision and power, and the results aren't particularly exciting even when you deliver on these conditions.

 Our Analysis and Test Results

 The name Volkl tends to inspire images of hard-charging Germans on slick alpine pistes; these skis live up to the ruggedness of that history, but aside from their brutish character, they don't have much to offer the typical weekend warrior.

 Given Volkl's propensity for stiffness, we expected these skis to perform well in this category, and they did not disappoint.
 Once you have acquired the ski's attention and set it moving on course, the 90Eights are content to plug along like a Mack truck on the highway; the trouble is when you decide you want to exit or change lanes.
 As tester Carrie Pritchard noted, "Sometimes I think it takes an act of God to turn these things!"
 However, regarding stability and edge hold, they are strong performers.